DMill31/applied-ml-miller/README.md

 - Are you in the right folder?
 (All terminal commands are to be run from the root project folder.)
 - Did you run the full `uv sync --extra dev --extra docs --upgrade` command?
 - Are there any error messages? (ask for help with the exact error)

-## Update this README as you work

-Add commands to run additional scripts as you work through the course (update the path and file name as needed).

----

 ### 3.5 Git add-commit-push to GitHub